Seattle-Archdiocese-Archives/image-collection/pages/about.md

 ## About the Image Collections

-We have made a small portion of our visual image collection available online here for searching and browsing.
+A very small selection of our visual image collection has been scanned and cataloged.
+We have made these available here for searching browsing.

 Currently Available:

 [RG700: Parishes](https://seattle-archdiocese-archives.github.io/image-collection/browse.html#Parishes)

-The images in this collection document the cultural life of Catholic church communities throughout the Archdiocese of Seattle as well as churches and buildings of parishes, missions, and stations.
+Images of Catholic church communities in the Archdiocese of Seattle.
+Included are depictions of events, people, churches and buildings of parishes, missions, and stations.
+Please note that not all parishes have been cataloged at this time.

 [RG1060: Seminaries](https://seattle-archdiocese-archives.github.io/image-collection/browse.html#Seminaries)